SHIFTYProjects/TREX-RAPID-RESPONSE/README.md

 Just download the script.
 Rename it to a .ps1 file and run as an admin with powershell.

-Put in the suspect computer name into the box.
-Now works for remote as well as local machine.
+For the remote Version - Put in the suspect computer name into the box.

 (REMOTE VERSION)